Star Wars: Planets of the Galaxy, 1991

 I wish I could remember how I first made contact with West End Games.
 It might have been as simple as sending in art samples and being accepted.
 It must not have been a struggle, or I’m sure it would be lodged in my memory.
 Either way, in 1991 I figured out how to turn my Star Wars fandom into freelance income.
 It didn’t pay a huge amount, but it almost certainly balanced out everything I bought.
 Not a bad bit of rescuing.

 Art Director Stephen Crane was my benefactor at West End, and it was through him that my assignments flowed.
-From 1991 to 1996, I contributed a substantial number of illustrations to ten books, all in support of Star Wars: the Roleplaying Game.
+From 1991 to 1996, I contributed a substantial number of illustrations to twelve books, all in support of Star Wars: the Roleplaying Game.

 Find PDFs of the entire West End Games library here.
 (Heads up: there are a LOT more than ten!)